baconbao/Tampermonkey-RemoveEmojiOnGmailList/README.md

 # [Tampermonkey] Remove Emoji on Gmail's Mail List

-A Tampermonkey script which can be used to remove mail titles' emoji on Gmail.
+A Tampermonkey script which can be used to remove emoji on the mail list of Gmail.

 ![sample](doc-assets/sample.jpg)